The Rose Garden (short story): Reception

 Jacqueline Simpson argues that "The Rose Garden" is inspired by Danish folklore.
 Similarly, Christopher Roden suggests that James may have been inspired by Jutland folklorist Evald Tang Kristensen, who wrote about the practice of "'staking' a particularly vicious ghost".

 S. T. Joshi states "...the tale is so obliquely told that it is difficult to ascertain what exactly happened."
+Similarly, Bob Hodges describes "The Rose Garden" as "highly elliptical" and "rely[ing] on the reader to make inferences from [its] sparse details."

 Adaptations

 On 27 August 1968, BBC Radio 4 FM broadcast a reading of "The Rose Garden" by Howieson Culff as part of its Story Time programme.

 On 14 June 1982, BBC Radio 4 broadcast a reading of "The Rose Garden" by Richard Hurndall in the 15-minute Morning Story slot.

 On 30 December 1986, BBC Two broadcast a reading of "The Rose Garden" by Robert Powell as part of its Classic Ghost Stories programme.

 On 27 December 2007, BBC Radio 4 FM broadcast an adaptation of "The Rose Garden" written by Chris Harrald, starring Derek Jacobi as M. R. James, Anton Lesser as George, and Carolyn Pickles as Mary.